tonytonyjan/east_asian_width_simple/README.md

 east_asian_width_simple is a Ruby gem that calculates the visual width of strings by parsing and looking up East Asian Width Property Data File, aka [EastAsianWidth.txt](https://www.unicode.org/Public/UCD/latest/ucd/EastAsianWidth.txt), which is defined in [Unicode Standard Annex #11: East Asian Width](https://www.unicode.org/reports/tr11/).

-It aims to be time-performant and easy to use.
+It aims to be time-efficient and flexible.

 ## Installation